louismollick/Bottle/Readme.md

 - Now on your smartphone, go download the "Expo Go" application (iOS and Android): https://expo.dev/client
 - Once the app is downloaded, open your smartphone's camera and scan the QR code.
 It should prompt you to open a link in Expo Go.
 - Use the app, glhf

-### Todo (updated 23/10/2021)
-- ListenTagSelect:
-    - ~~make checkbox list of different feelings, save in component state.~~
-    - pass state "Listen" screen through the navigation.navigate('Listen', < put state here >) when the user clicks "Next" button.
-- Listen:
-    - receive tags from previous screen (useEffect hook) & store in component state.
-    - add audio files to app, load the correct one into component depending on tag
-    - play/pause button
-    - nextBottle button does a little animation & either plays the same recording again, or says "No more bottles for those tags" and sends user back to the tag selection screen.
-- Say:
-    - Figure out how to request microphone permissions on phone
-    - When "Start recording" is pressed, start the recording, display "Stop recording" button and remove back button
-    - When "Stop recording" is pressed, display "Cancel", "Redo", "Next" and "Play back" buttons.
-    - "Cancel" button should send back to home & wipe the stack (exactly like "Home" button on Listen screen)
-    - "Redo" should discard the stored recording, display "Start recording" button
-    - "Play back" should play the temporary recording, and have same Play/Pause functionality as Listen screen
-    - "Next" does navigation.navigate('SayTagSelect') -- though doens't need to do anything else really rn
-- SayTagSelect:
-    - Have one dropdown/select=checkbox list of different feelings "Select feelings..."
-    - Have button "Add another feeling" that adds another dropdown/select=checkbox component under it, up to 5-ish
-    - Doesn't need to save to state right now